Glossary and Key to Acronyms

 Basic research.
 Systematic study to gain more comprehensive knowledge or understanding of the subject under study without specific applications in mind.

 Development.
 Systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.

 European Union (EU).
 The EU comprises 28 member nations: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and the United Kingdom.
 Unless otherwise noted, data on the EU include all 28 member countries.

 GDP.
 Gross domestic product.
 The market value of all final goods and services produced within a country within a given period of time.

 NCSES.
-National Center for Science and Engineering Statistics, National Science Foundation.
+National Center for Science and Engineering Statistics, a federal statistical agency within the National Science Foundation.